mikenobbs/Asset-Assistant/README.md

   <a href="https://ko-fi.com/mikenobbs" target="_blank"><img src="https://images2.imgbox.com/ad/d8/0Ulu9hEi_o.png" width="250" alt="Support Me On Ko-Fi"/></a>
 </p>

-Asset-Assistant is a simple python script designed to categorise, move and rename artwork for your personal media server.
+Asset-Assistant (AA) is a simple python script designed to categorise, move and rename artwork for your personal media server.
 Add 1000's of images without the need to manually drag and drop them into individual directories, giving you more time to actually enjoy your media.

-The script is designed primarily to use images from [TPDb](https://theposterdb.com/) and [MediUX](https://mediux.pro/) as they have a standardised naming scheme of `Title (year)`, which *should* align with naming of your media folders.
+The script is designed primarily to use images from [The Poster Database (TPDb)](https://theposterdb.com/) and [MediUX](https://mediux.pro/) as they use a straightforward naming scheme of `Title (year)`, which *should* align with naming of your media folders.
 The script then compares the filename with the directory name and starts the moving and renaming process.
 For Movies/Shows/Collections, both posters and backgrounds are supported, with the images being dynamically renamed based on their dimensions.
 Any additional renaming is based on the service you are using.

 > [!TIP]
 > Using [Sonarr](https://sonarr.tv/)/[Radarr](https://radarr.video/) combined with [TRaSH Guides](https://trash-guides.info/) will give you the best possible outcome, as the script was written with TRaSH's naming convention in mind.

+> [!IMPORTANT]
+> One of the main points of failure is going to be collection assets.
+This is partly down to the loose way in which they are detected, but mainly the issue is going to be any discrepencies between what you've called your collections and what they're called on TPDb/MediUX.
+Fortunately, failed assets are moved to a separate directory for you to either rename and try again, or move manually 🙂

 ## Features